 National Popular Vote Interstate Compact

-The Constitution gives states the power to choose their electors in the matter they see fit.
+The Constitution gives states the power to choose their electors in the manner they see fit.
 Most states currently award all their electors to the candidate that wins the popular vote in their state although Maine and Nebraska choose theirs through proportional representation.
 However, because states have significant freedom in choosing their electors, states can award all their electors to the winner of the national popular vote, which is the basis for the National Popular Vote Interstate Compact.

 Created by John R. Koza, the National Popular Vote Interstate Compact is an agreement in which states pledge to award all their electors to the winner of the national popular vote.
 For example, if presidential candidate Jane Doe wins the national popular vote and New Jersey has joined the National Popular Vote Interstate Compact, then New Jersey will award all of its 14 electoral votes to Jane Doe, even if Jane Doe does not win the popular vote in New Jersey.
 When enough states join together in the National Popular Vote Interstate Compact, it would ensure that the candidate who wins the popular vote always wins enough electoral votes to become President.